 (2) Any such waiver shall be executed in writing or recorded.
 Before the court may accept a waiver, the court shall question the juvenile and the juvenile’s counsel to determine if the juvenile is knowingly, willingly, and voluntarily waiving any right.
 If the court finds after questioning the juvenile that the waiver is not being made voluntarily and intelligently, the waiver shall be denied.”

-An incompetent juvenile many not waive any right; however, the court shall appoint a guardian ad litem for an incompetent youth, and after consulting with the juvenile and the juvenile’s counsel, the guardian ad litem can waive the juvenile’s rights.
+A youth who is found to be incompetent may not waive any right; however, the court shall appoint a guardian ad litem for an incompetent youth, and after consulting with the juvenile and the juvenile’s counsel, the guardian ad litem can waive the juvenile’s rights.
 N.J.
-Stat. § 2A:4A-39(3).
+Stat.
+Ann. § 2A:4A-39(3).
 Waivers of right to counsel must be “executed in the language regularly spoken by the juvenile.”
 N.J.
-Stat. § 2A:4A-39(b)(4).
+Stat.
+Ann § 2A:4A-39(b)(4).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.